 SELECT current_date + INTERVAL '1 day';

-In the above code, we are adding an extra or one day to the current date, which means if today is 2021-09-28, then it will add an interval of one day after this operation it will become 2021-09-29.
+In the above code, we are adding an extra day to the current date.
+This means that if today is 2021-09-28, the operation will add one day, resulting in 2021-09-29.

 Below is the INTERVAL INPUT FORMAT.